Moinhassan07/excel-reporting-dashboard-automation/README.md

 - City-level analysis
 - SLA and operational status tracking
 - Filters for city and bike type
+- Detailed recent operations table

-This shows how the same reporting pipeline can support both Excel-based business reporting and dashboard-based monitoring.
+This shows how the same reporting pipeline can support both Excel-based business reporting and dashboard-based operational monitoring.

 ## Resume Bullet

-Built an Excel Reporting Dashboard Automation project using Python, Pandas, openpyxl, and XlsxWriter to generate multi-sheet operational reports and KPI-based Excel dashboards for EV fleet monitoring, later extending the reporting workflow into Grafana for interactive analytics.
+Built an Excel Reporting Dashboard Automation project using Python, Pandas, openpyxl, and XlsxWriter to generate multi-sheet EV fleet operational reports and KPI-based Excel dashboards, later extending the workflow into Grafana with PostgreSQL for interactive analytics and monitoring.

 ## Project Highlights

-- Automated repetitive reporting work with Python
+- Automated repetitive reporting work using Python
 - Created clean, presentation-ready Excel outputs
-- Combined data processing, Excel reporting, and dashboard-oriented analytics in one workflow
+- Combined data processing, Excel reporting, SQL-based analytics, and dashboard visualization in one workflow
 - Designed a business-focused reporting solution for EV fleet operations
 - Extended static Excel reporting into interactive Grafana monitoring

 ## Future Improvements

-- Add slicers and pivot charts
+- Add slicers and pivot charts in Excel
 - Add conditional formatting for KPI alerts
 - Export charts automatically from Python
 - Extend the reporting workflow to Power BI